MicrosoftLearning/mslearn-postgresql/Instructions/Labs/11-explore-azure-ai-extension.md

     The `azure_cognitive.sentiment_analysis_result` is a composite type containing the sentiment predictions of the input text.
 It includes the sentiment, which can be positive, negative, neutral, or mixed, and the scores for positive, neutral, and negative aspects found in the text.
 The scores are represented as real numbers between 0 and 1.
 For example, in (neutral,0.26,0.64,0.09), the sentiment is neutral with a positive score of 0.26, neutral of 0.64, and negative at 0.09.

 6. As with the `azure_openai` functions, to successfully make calls against Azure AI Services using the `azure_ai` extension, you must provide the endpoint and a key for your Azure AI Language service.
-Using the same browser tab where the Cloud Shell is open, minimize or restore the cloud shell pane, navigate to your Language service resource in the [Azure portal](https://portal.azure.com/) and select the **Keys and Endpoint** item under **Resource Management** from the left-hand navigation menu.
+Using the same browser tab where the Cloud Shell is open, minimize or restore the Cloud Shell pane, navigate to your Language service resource in the [Azure portal](https://portal.azure.com/), and in the resource menu, under the **Resource Management** section, select **Keys and Endpoint**.

     ![Screenshot of the Azure Language service's Keys and Endpoints page is displayed, with the KEY 1 and Endpoint copy buttons highlighted by red boxes.](media/11-azure-language-service-keys-and-endpoints.png)

-7. Copy your endpoint and access key values, then in the command below, replace the `{endpoint}` and `{api-key}` tokens with values you retrieved from the Azure portal.
-Maximize the cloud shell again and run the commands from the `psql` command prompt in the cloud shell to add your values to the configuration table.
+7. Copy your endpoint and access key values, and replace the `{endpoint}` and `{api-key}` tokens with values you copied from the Azure portal.
+Maximize the Cloud Shell again, and run the commands from the `psql` command prompt in the Cloud Shell to add your values to the configuration table.

     ```sql
-    SELECT azure_ai.set_setting('azure_cognitive.endpoint','{endpoint}');
+    SELECT azure_ai.set_setting('azure_cognitive.endpoint', '{endpoint}');
+    ```

+    ```sql
     SELECT azure_ai.set_setting('azure_cognitive.subscription_key', '{api-key}');
     ```